harismats/VAE_CCUS_Patent_Case_Study/README.md

 # CCUS Patent VAE Study

-This repository contains the Google Colab notebook used for the experiments in *Calibrated Term-Presence Modelling for CCUS Patent Abstracts: A Case Study with Variational Autoencoders and Retrieval Baselines*.
-The notebook trains and evaluates calibrated term-presence models for CCUS patent abstracts, including VAE variants and retrieval baselines, and generates the figures and tables used in the manuscript.
+This repository contains the Google Colab notebook used for the experiments in *Calibrated Term Presence Modelling for CCUS Patent Abstracts: A Case Study with Variational Autoencoders and Retrieval Baselines*.
+The notebook processes the study dataset, trains the reported models, evaluates document completion, calibration and CPC prefix retrieval, and generates the manuscript outputs.

-## Repository contents
+## Files

-* `revised_ccus_patent_vae_colab_deterministic_extra_figures.ipynb` — end-to-end Colab notebook for preprocessing, training, evaluation and output generation.
+`revised_ccus_patent_vae_colab_deterministic_extra_figures.ipynb`: Colab notebook for preprocessing, training, evaluation and output generation.

-* `patents_cleaned_subset_10k.csv` — expected input data file.
-If the data file is stored elsewhere, update `PROJECT_FOLDER` in the notebook before running.
-* Generated folders, created automatically by the notebook:
+`patents_cleaned_subset_10k.csv`: Study dataset used in the reported analysis.

-  * `preprocessed/` — split matrices, vocabulary, metadata, completion masks and cached embeddings.
+`preprocessed/`: Split matrices, vocabulary, metadata, fixed completion masks and cached embeddings.

-  * `figuresForPaper2/` — generated manuscript figures.
+`figuresForPaper2/`: Generated manuscript figures.

-  * `tablesForPaper2/` — result tables, LaTeX tables and result macros.
+`tablesForPaper2/`: Generated result tables and LaTeX outputs.

-  * `modelsForPaper2/` — saved model checkpoints.
+`modelsForPaper2/`: Saved model checkpoints.

-## Computational environment

-The notebook is designed to run in Google Colab.
-The reported run was executed in Google Colab using an NVIDIA A100 GPU.
-Other CUDA-enabled GPUs should also work, but runtimes and small floating-point differences may vary across hardware and Colab environments.

-The first notebook cell installs the required Python packages, including NumPy, pandas, scikit-learn, PyTorch-related dependencies, Matplotlib, `sentence-transformers`, `transformers` and `accelerate`.
-Internet access is required if the transformer baselines need to download pretrained models.

-## Data requirements
+## Data and processing

-By default, the notebook expects the input CSV at:
+The reported analysis reads:

 ```text
 /content/drive/MyDrive/Colab Notebooks/Patents_Adventure/patents_cleaned_subset_10k.csv
 ```

-The CSV must contain:

-* `biblio` — bibliographic metadata containing CPC classifications.
-* `processed_abstract` or `abstract_text` — patent abstract text.

-If a `lang` column is present, the notebook keeps only rows where `lang` is equal to `en`.
+The notebook extracts CPC symbols from `biblio` and uses abstract text from `processed_abstract`, with `abstract_text` included as a fallback for equivalent exports.
+English language records are filtered when `lang` is available.
+The CCUS corpus retains records with CPC symbols beginning with `Y02C`, `B01D53/04`, `B01D53/46` or `B01D53/62`.

+The reported filtered corpus contains 10,603 documents, split into 8,481 training documents, 1,061 validation documents and 1,061 test documents.
+The final vocabulary contains 4,412 terms.

-## Running the notebook in Colab
+## Running in Colab

-1. Upload or open `revised_ccus_patent_vae_colab_deterministic_extra_figures.ipynb` in Google Colab.
+Step 1: Open the notebook in Google Colab.

-2. Select a GPU runtime from **Runtime > Change runtime type**.
+Step 2: Select a GPU runtime.
 The reported run used an NVIDIA A100 GPU.

-3. Place `patents_cleaned_subset_10k.csv` in the expected Google Drive folder, or edit `PROJECT_FOLDER` in the configuration cell.
+Step 3: Place `patents_cleaned_subset_10k.csv` in the Google Drive folder above, or update `PROJECT_FOLDER` in the configuration cell.

-4. Run all notebook cells from top to bottom.
+Step 4: Run the notebook cells from top to bottom.

-5. Keep the default flags for the full reviewer-facing run:
+Step 5: Keep the following flags enabled for the full manuscript run:

 ```python
 RUN_NBVAE_GRID = True